Back to all articles

 • Neurofeedback and biofeedback: Neurofeedback trains people to regulate brain wave patterns, while biofeedback focuses on controlling bodily functions like heart rate and muscle tension.
 Both can be effective in reducing ADHD symptoms [2].

-Choosing the right treatment
+Choosing the right ADHD medication or treatment

 Choosing the best ADHD treatment for adults and children depends on several factors, such as age, specific symptoms, and other health conditions, and you should consult a doctor to help you find the best treatment plan.
 Non-stimulants might be preferred if stimulants don't work, cause bad side effects, or if there's a concern about misuse [1][2][4].

-How HealthHero can help
+How HealthHero can support you

 HealthHero offers full support for managing ADHD.
 Our experts provide personalised consultations and access to a range of treatments to ensure the best results.
 Learn more about our ADHD management services.